aptech/docs/docs/plotsetyticcount.rst

 Remarks
 -------

-Note that :func:`plotSeTYticCount` does not provide complete control over the y-axis ticks.
+Note that :func:`plotSetYTicCount` does not provide complete control over the y-axis ticks.
 If the number of y-ticks requested would cause an odd tick interval, GAUSS will create a number of ticks that will provide more even spacing.
 For instance, in the example above, 11 ticks gave a space